-Even when they are in jail, inmates still have constitutional rights under federal law.
+Even in jail, inmates still have constitutional rights under federal law.
 When they are violated and the jail fails to protect the inmates rights, a lawyer who sues jails near you can help.
 In jail, the most important rights are:

 - protection from cruel and unusual punishments under the Eighth Amendment,

 - the prohibition against unreasonable searches or seizures under the Fourth Amendment,

 - due process rights under the Fifth and Fourteenth Amendments, and

 - equal protection under the Fourteenth Amendment.